Improving Quality of Service for Users of DAG-based Distributed Ledgers: Introduction

 In many DLT architectures, the variation in the experience amongst users can be attributed to two factors.
-The first comes down to the design of core components of the ledger architecture and how these affect the efficiency and performance of the system.
-The second, equally important factor, is connected to the interaction between human decision makers and the DLT network, and the incentive structure that guides this interaction.
-This second factor is our primary concern in this work.
-In a typical DLT architecture, two distinct types of network actors can be readily identified.
-First, there are individuals or organisations who maintain a copy of all transactions on the ledger and participate fully in network activities such as consensus and validation.
-These actors, which we refer to as {\em nodes}, have the power to modify the ledger to include transactions which they may use to transact themselves or may offer this as a service, perhaps for economic gain.
-A second type of network actors are basic actors, referred hitherto as {\em users}, who are simply interested in utilising the network as part of some enterprise.
-For users (humans or software agents), the network is a tool to be utilised as part of some application, and their only objective is to send transactions through the network for a specific purpose.
-Users can only add data to the ledger by sending it to a node, usually via a digital wallet, and in many cases these users are willing to pay a fee to nodes to achieve a good {\em quality of service} (QoS).
+The first comes down to the design of core components of the DLT itself and how these affect the efficiency and performance of the system.
+For example, some DLT architectures have severe bottlenecks in their design that limit their ability to process new transactions efficiently.
+The second, equally important factor, is connected to the interaction between \emph{users} of the system and the \emph{nodes} that operate the DLT network, and the incentive structure that guides this interaction.
+This second factor is our primary concern here, as this has a strong influence on QoS for end users.
+To understand this factor more deeply, we need to consider the two kinds of actors involved, namely \emph{nodes} and \emph{users}.
+Nodes are individuals or organisations who maintain a copy of all transactions on the ledger and participate fully in network activities such as consensus and validation.
+Nodes have the power to modify the ledger to include transactions which they may use to transact themselves or may offer this as a service, perhaps for economic gain.
+For users (humans or software agents), on the other hand, the DLT is a tool to be utilised as part of some application, and their only objective is to send transactions through the network for a specific purpose.
+Users can only add data to the ledger by sending it to a node, usually via a digital wallet, and in many cases these users are willing to pay a fee to nodes to achieve a good QoS.
 The experience of users is strongly influenced by the manner in which {\em users} and {\em nodes} interact, which is driven by the different factors that motivate each actor's participation in a DLT network.
 Typically, {\em users} wish to transact as cheaply as possible while receiving some level of QoS from the network.
-For example, {\em users} may wish to transact with guaranteed instantaneous transaction delay, or with guaranteed maximum delay; minimize the financial cost of transactions or their energy consumption; or be simply assured of fairness and value for money they receive with respect to other {\em users} using the network. {\em Nodes}, on the other hand, are driven by the desire to use of their resources (e.g., computational power or reputation\footnote{Reputation is a numeric value associated to a node which affords it ledger access.
-In principle, reputation should be difficult to gain and easy to lose.}) for both personal or societal gain.
-The desires and objectives of {\em users} and {\em nodes} are not always mutually inclusive.
-In other infrastructures, the interaction between users and nodes can sometimes lead to unstable network behaviour.
-For example, parallels can be found in road networks, where {\em toll roads} (nodes) are attractive to vehicles (users) precisely because they offer faster and more reliable transit times.
-However, if they attract too much traffic, precisely the opposite can be the effect, leading to unpredictable and sometimes catastrophic user experience.
-Problems of this nature are not unique to transportation and arise also in other domains - for example in job scheduling and queuing problems that arise in many applications (we shall have more to say on this in the next section).
-Here we simply note that similar issues can arise in DLT networks if the interaction between users and nodes is poorly designed \cite{hunhevicz2020you} and while node-user interaction mechanisms have been designed for blockchains (based on transaction fee incentives), there is currently no user-node interaction mechanism designed for DAG-based DLTs of the kind considered here.
-The problem of designing such a mechanism for DAG-based ledgers differs fundamentally from that of blockchains because nodes can add transactions to DAGs in parallel rather than sequentially as in blockchains.
-This feature of DAGs restricts users of these networks to selecting specific nodes to process each of their transactions and results in an entirely new paradigm for user-node interaction.
+For example, {\em users} may wish to transact with guaranteed instantaneous transaction delay, or with guaranteed maximum delay; minimize the financial cost of transactions or their energy consumption; or be simply assured of fairness and value for money they receive with respect to other users of the network and to be protected against exploitation and discrimination by nodes.{\em Nodes}, on the other hand, are driven by the desire to use of their resources (e.g., computational power or stake) for both personal or societal gain.